We endorse Llilian Jiménez.

 Lilian clearly understands the transportation challenges faced in her district and our City, and that it is a critical compontent to addressing climate change.

-And, we love that describes herself as an “avid walker!”
+And, we love that she describes herself as an “avid walker!”

 What types of transportation do you use during an average week, and how has this shaped your view of transportation policy?